 Lai Hon Chi.
 Though his character was really annoying at the beginning, he was one of the great actors.
 The fact that he ended up being one of the rare characters that I liked made it even more ironic.

 Helena Law Lan.
-A ghost/fantasy related series without her?
+A ghost/fantasy-related series without her?
 Never!
 She was so convincing as always.
 I honestly felt pity for her.
 She lost her daughter, went on the wrong approach to seek justice for this world, thinking she could find someone to replace her daughter’s position in her heart.
 YET she was just a tool for others to use and dispose of so easily.
 The saddest thing was she soon joined the forces with the others to gang up on Kiki later on as well.
 Too bad.
 I didn’t feel sad for her anymore.

-What was bad?
 Yes, there were bad sides to it too.
 In fact, WAY too many, but a few points would sum it up already.

 The majority of the main cast blamed Kiki’s character for being unreasonable.
 I mentioned this above already BUT I just have to emphasize it here again.
 Come on now!
-What they did were so wrong!
+What they did was so wrong!
 I know that Felix Lok’s character was scheming and they needed the antidote to save Benz.
 BUT that was messed up with letting Felix seduce Kiki and that almost cost her life.
 IF she had died, what would they do?
 I wouldn’t be surprised if they just moved on.
 They probably have it that she rather died since they wouldn’t be bothered anymore.
 I honestly hated that they kept saying it was her fault later on.
 YES, it was she who caused some of those troubles.
 BUT if they hadn’t used her and then tossed her aside like they couldn’t care less, then she wouldn’t have done what she did.
 It was really stupid that they insisted on being right and it sounded reasonable that they had no choice BUT to use Kiki.
 IF they were so good, they could have gone inside and stolen the antidote on their own OR fight Felix Lok to get it.
 BUT they had to sink so low as to use Kiki like that AND then blamed her for being unreasonable later.
 They weren’t the only ones having feelings.
 She had some too AND she really fell for Felix.
 So how could she just forget about it?
 An on and off switch?
 Great… Perhaps, the only thing that made me forgive them a little more WAS Felix saying that he owed her more than he could ever repay so he can’t just leave her alone.
 At least someone found his heart.
 YET things just got worse and worse and worse with the lot acting all righteous on the surface BUT using such despicable tactics to achieve their means throughout.
 The fact that they shrugged Kiki and her father’s attempts to help time after time WAS just beyond tolerance.
 The funniest thing and most despicable thing was that they would call Kiki and her father in the most respectable tone and act in the most respectable manner when they needed something, BUT when it was done, they would shrug it off and make it like those two killed all their ancestors SO they had no choice but to ‘X’ them out.
 Ridiculous to no end!

 Sheren’s servant girl.
 I don’t know.
 I can’t seem to stand her.
 She was rude, loud, and ignorant.
 Unreasonable too.
 Yes, she was just a servant and we can say forget it about her being educated BUT it just got on my nerves each time she interrupted and made things worse.
 What right did she have to issue the orders to beat Kiki up that one time?
 AND what right did she have to scold at Helena’s character?
 Helena was really nice and kind to her and her master when they stayed in Helena’s place.
 BUT what did she get back?
 The rude treatment and the scolding marathon.
 So disrespectful.
 AND gosh, her loudness was like killing my patience.
 It was like she never knew how to shut up!
 It was like she was a mute in her past life so now she had to compensate for it.
 Oh yeah, when she needed to talk to provide info, she didn’t.
 BUT other times, she didn’t know when to shut up.